rweng/jquery-datatables-rails/Readme.md

 ## Twitter Bootstrap 2 Installation

-1 - Complete steps 1-3 of the General Installation
+1 - Complete steps 1-3 of the General Installation.

 2 - Add some more JavaScript to `application.js`:

 ```javascript